XTract-build/Xtract/README.md

 XTract analyzes Solidity code and generates MultiversX Rust code that can be compiled and deployed on the MultiversX blockchain.
 It currently focuses on a core subset to enable fast iteration and testing.

-## Version 0.25 - Milestone 1 Complete ✅
+## Version 0.25 ✅

-This milestone introduces **statement-level code generation** with the following capabilities:
+This version introduces **statement-level code generation** with the following capabilities:
 - **Function body transpilation**: Converts `require()`, `emit()`, `return`, and assignments
 - **Error handling**: Maps Solidity `require()` → MultiversX `require!()` and `revert()` → `sc_panic!()`
 - **Event emission**: Properly converts Solidity events to MultiversX event calls